Last updated on January 6th, 2023 at 02:04 pm

 - Non-European countries or Third Countries

 Each area has different rules that you must follow.
-If you make mistakes, it could happen that you have to pay VAT even though you are exempt from VAT and are burdened with unnecessary costs.
+If you make mistakes, it could happen that you have to pay VAT even though you are exempt from VAT and are burdened with unnecessary fines and audits.

 So here was my guide to VAT for freelancers in Germany.
 Are you also a freelancer who charges and registers VAT?
 Do you have any insider tips for dealing with VAT for freelancers in Germany?